 The Differences Between SIEM and Open XDR

 The term “security information and event management” (SIEM) was coined in 2005 as an evolution of “central log management” (CLM).
-Since then, SIEM tools have experienced scope creep and transformed into the tools that we know today, offering many capabilities to solve a very wide set of problems for customers.
-Gartner has tracked this space in their SIEM Magic Quadrant for more than a decade.
-On the other hand, “extended detection and response” (XDR) was coined in 2018.
-XDR tools have been designed with a narrower purpose in mind and have not gone through any scope creep… yet.
+Since then, SIEM tool workloads have grown in scope and complexity, leading to the tools that we know today, which offer many capabilities to solve a broad set of problems for customers.
+Analyst firm Gartner has tracked SIEM industry vendors in their SIEM Magic Quadrant for more than a decade.

 - The difference between open XDR and native XDR